What is meta tags and how does it work?

 Why is a canonical URL important?

-Canonical URLs tell search engines which version of a page is the “main” one when there are duplicates (for example http vs https, or URLs with tracking parameters).
+Canonical URLs tell search engines which version of a page is the main one when there are duplicates (for example http vs https, or URLs with tracking parameters).
 It helps consolidate ranking signals and prevent duplicate content issues.
+In most cases, the safest approach is to validate your meta tags setup and check results before shipping.